-14 Council Decision 2005/370/EC of 17 February 2005 on the conclusion, on behalf of the European Community, of the Convention on access to information, public participation in decision-making and access to justice in environmental matters (OJ L 124, 17.5.2005, p.
+15 Council Decision 2005/370/EC of 17 February 2005 on the conclusion, on behalf of the European Community, of the Convention on access to information, public participation in decision-making and access to justice in environmental matters (OJ L 124, 17.5.2005, p.
 1).

-- (26) Certification schemes should establish and maintain interoperable public registries in order to ensure transparency and full traceability of carbon removal certificates, and to avoid the risk of fraud and double counting.
-Fraud may occur if more than one certificate is issued for the same carbon removal activity because the activity has been registered under two different certification schemes or has been registered twice under the same scheme.
-Fraud may also occur when the same certificate is used several times to make the same claim based on a carbon removal activity or a carbon removal unit.
-The registries should store the documents resulting from the certification audit reports, the certificates and updated certificates, and make them publicly available in electronic form.
-The registries should also record the certified carbon removal units that meet the Union quality criteria.
-In order to ensure a level playing field within the single-internal market, the Commission should be empowered to adopt implementing rules setting out standards and technical rules on the functioning and the inter-operability of those registries. - (27) Certification schemes play an important role in providing evidence of compliance with the quality criteria for carbon removals.
+- (26)Certification schemes should establish and maintain interoperable public registries iIn order to ensure transparency and full traceability of certified units, and to avoid the risk of fraud and double counting, the Commission should set up a Union certification registry within 4 years from entry into force of this Regulation.
+Fraud may occur if more than one certificate is issued for the same earbon removal activity because the activity has been registered under two different certification schemes or has been registered twice under the same scheme.
+Fraud may also occur when the same certificate is used several times to make the same claim based on an carbon removal activity or a earbon removal certified unit.
+The Union registryies-should store the documents resulting from the certification process of earbon removals, including summaries of certification audits and re-certification audit reports, the certificates and updated certificates, and make them publicly available in electronic form.
+The registries should also record the certified earbon removal units that meet the Union quality criteria.
+The Commission should be empowered to adopt delegated acts setting out standards and technical rules on the functioning of the Union registry, including, if appropriate, a proportionate contribution from users to its financing and management.
+Until the establishment of the Union registry, certification schemes recognised by the Commission should establish and maintain interoperable public registries.
+In order to ensure a level playing field within the single-internal market, the Commission should be empowered to adopt implementing rules setting out standards and technical rules on the functioning and the inter-operability of those registries. - Certification schemes play an important role in providing evidence of compliance with this quality criteria for earbon removals Regulation.
 It is therefore appropriate for the Commission to require certification schemes to report regularly on their activity.
 Such reports should be made public, in full or where appropriate in an aggregated format, in order to increase transparency and to improve supervision by the Commission.
 Furthermore, such reporting would provide the necessary information for the Commission to report on the operation of the certification schemes with a view to identifying best practices and submitting, if appropriate, a proposal to further promote such best practices.
 In order to ensure comparable and consistent reporting, the Commission should be empowered to adopt implementing acts setting out the technical details on the content and format of the reports drawn up by the certification schemes.